 - 1. Students are expected to behave as honest and responsible members of the academic community. - 2.
 Students should not help others violate the standards of academic integrity. - 3.
-Students prepare sufficiently for all assignments and assessments. - 4.
-Students accept responsibility for what you know and don't know.
+Prepare sufficiently for all assignments and assessments. - 4.
+Accept responsibility for what you know and don't know.